zolern/wAppbar/readme.md

 ## Q & A
 ### Q: Why I start this project?
 In the first, I just wanted to write some code to test and prove wNim and winim libraries.
-Actualy both are just amazing, very easy to use, very well designed and documented (great work, Ward!)
+Actually both are just amazing, very easy to use, very well designed and documented (great work, Ward!)
 So, in my current project I need desktop appbar and find that appbars are some kind tricky and not so easy to maintain - there are several unexpected traps and non-documented issues with desktop appbars.
 I am proud that my wAppbar now works